 It is a handy solution to a problem most woodworkers, hobbyists, and makers encounter.
-You can attach the clamp vise to any bench using ordinary clamps, turn an ordinary desk into a workbench, move the vise around the shop as necessary, and quickly use it whenever needed.
+You can attach the vise to any bench using ordinary clamps, turn an ordinary desk into a workbench, move the vise around the shop as necessary, and quickly use it whenever needed.

 How to Make a Portable Bench Clamp Vise

 Take a look at the video below to see how easy it is to make a portable bench clamp vise!

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

 What you'll need to build a DIY Vise Clamp

 We may earn an affiliate commission when you buy something through our retail links.
 As an Amazon Associate AllFlavor Workshop earns from qualifying purchases.